 A bill of exchange is generally deemed independent of the contract to which it relates.

-In the event of default, cheques, bills of exchange and promissory notes offer effective guarantees to creditors as they are enforceable instruments in law and entitle holders to initiate “executory proceedings”.
-Under this process, creditors may petition the court to issue a writ of execution and notify the debtor of such an order.
-Where the debtor still fails to pay up, creditors may request the court officer to issue an attachment order against debtor’s property.
+Cheques, bills of exchange, and promissory notes offer effective guarantees to creditors against defaults, as they are legally enforceable instruments which entitle debt holders to initiate “executory proceedings”.
+Under this process, creditors can petition the court to issue a writ of execution and notify the debtor that this has been done.
+When debtors still fail to settle their debts, the creditors may request that the court officer issues an attachment order against the debtors’ property.

-Electronic transfers via the SWIFT network are also widely used by Portuguese companies and are a quick, reliable and economic means of payment.
+Electronic transfers via the SWIFT network are widely used by Portuguese companies and are a quick, reliable and economic means of payment.
 If the buyer fails to make a transfer, the legal recourse is to institute ordinary or summary proceedings, based simply on an unpaid invoice.

-Out-of-court collection starts with the debtor being sent 4 demands for the payment of the principal amount.
-Interests can be requested to debtor but are normally difficult to collect in Portugal.
+Amicable collection begins with the debtor being sent four demands for the payment of the principal amount.
+Interest on the principal can be requested - but this is normally difficult to collect in Portugal.
 Payment agreements subsequently made between creditors and debtors can include guarantees to ensure payments will take place as agreed.